adminempire/meshdeck/README.md

 MeshDeck port for Arch Linux ARM - Wilson

 This was originally ported to Arch Linux ARM Wilson repo.
-The Wilson repo is merging with the project BlackArchLinux due to there being overlap and simialar goals.
+The Wilson repo is merging with the project BlackArchLinux due to there being overlap and similar goals.

 All original/upstream work done by Dr. Philip Polstra.